MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The first practice I would like to talk about is the effective use of version control.

-I've first because while most teams and organizations are already using version control, it is being treated merely as a backup tool.
+So, most teams of the team that I have spent time with are already using version control AND many of them are using it wrong - they see version control as a fancy word for backup tool.

 Version control is not just a backup tool, it is also a really powerful integration tool.